What caught my eye this week.

 Have a great weekend.

-From the archive-ator: Accounting for big expenses and depreciation in your FIRE budget – Monevator
+From the archive-ator: Preparing for The Reaper – Monevator

 Note: Some links are Google search results – in PC/desktop view click through to read the article.
 Try privacy/incognito mode to avoid cookies.
 Consider subscribing to sites you visit a lot.